 The Founding Members: Chris Leonello, Aaron Ridley, Stratos Kotzabassi, Josh Barclay, Clif Flynt, Jeff Dohner.

-The endpoint of the system is at your residence, and consists of a small outdoor directional antenna mounted so that it faces the tower.
+The endpoint of the system is at the member’s residence, and consists of a small outdoor directional antenna mounted so that it faces the tower.
 Different types of equipment may be used at the subscriber’s home to provide service in difficult locations (trees, hills, etc.).

 The Cooperative is using the same equipment and methods to deploy service that are widely used by other WISP’s (Wireless Internet Service Providers) throughout the country.
-The Cooperative has consulted extensively with other WISP’s, wireless industry veterans and wireless technology suppliers to ensure a successful service launch.
+The Cooperative has consulted extensively with other WISP’s, wireless industry veterans and wireless technology suppliers.

 Click on the map for more detail.
 Areas on the map shaded in green and red show the approximate coverage for the network, and include parts of Scully, Walsh and Valentine Roads.
 The actual signal quality will depend on many factors such as distance from the tower and interference due to foliage or buildings.
 To confirm service is available at your address, please contact us to set up a time for a site visit.

-In order for connectivity, fixed wireless internet requires a direct line of site from the antenna at the subscriber location to the access point on the tower.
-To determine the amount of obstruction at each subscriber location, we use information from Google Earth to establish if there is a line of site, or if there are trees or hills along the path.
+In order for connectivity, fixed wireless internet works best with a direct line of site from the antenna at the subscriber location to the access point on the tower.
+To determine the amount of obstruction at each subscriber location, we use information from Google Earth to establish if there are trees or hills along the path.
 This is useful in knowing what kind of equipment is needed, and where to place it.